 Video recordings of all the talks can be found on our YouTube Channel

-The Toronto Medical Historical Club (TMHC) will mark the 100th anniversary of the discovery of insulin with a historical symposium, Banting, Bliss, and Beyond: A Century of Science and Care.
-The symposium, originally scheduled for November 1, 2021, will be postponed to spring of 2022 because of current COVID-19 restrictions on in-person events.
+The Toronto Medical Historical Club (TMHC) marked the 100th anniversary of the discovery of insulin with a historical symposium, Banting, Bliss, and Beyond: Insulin 100, A Century of Science and Care, on May 3, 2022 followed by a half-day historical workshop on J.J.R.
+Macleod on May 4, 2022.

 JJR Macleod, Charles Best, Frederick Banting, JB Collip [UT Insulin]

 Alison Li has two new articles offering perspectives on the discovery of insulin during this year’s centenary celebrations.